This document provides a brief overview of the process for uploading and promoting video through the Ads API.

 First, upload the video using the POST media/upload (chunked) endpoint.
 Using the

-media_id, associate the video with an ads account using the POST accounts/:account_id/videos endpoint.
+media_id, associate the video with an ads account using the POST accounts/:account_id/media_library endpoint.
 The video's

 id, sometimes referred to as the